-- (i) The decision making and purchase relates to a high involvement product; - (ii) The purchase activity is irrevocable; - (iii) The consumer cannot return the product; - (iv) The various alternatives have desirable features and are all comparable; - (v) The alternatives are also unique in some way or the other.

-Consumers try to reduce this dissonance by:
+- The decision making and purchase relates to a high involvement product; The purchase activity is irrevocable; (i) - (ii) - The consumer cannot return the product; - The various alternatives have desirable features and are all comparable; (iii) - The alternatives are also unique in some way or the other. (iv) Consumers try to reduce this dissonance by:

-- (i) Gaining more product information; - (ii) Discussing with other satisfied customers who have bought the same product/brand; - (iii) Going back to the dealer and asking for reassurances.
+- Gaining more product information; - Discussing with other satisfied customers who have bought the same product/brand; (i) - Going back to the dealer and asking for reassurances. (ii)